Death in Vegas: Satan's Circus

 Death in Vegas set up their own label, Drone Records, and released their fourth album, Satan's Circus, in 2004.

 The melody of Kraftwerk's "Trans-Europe Express" and "Kometenmelodie 2" are featured in the tracks "Zugaga" and "Kontroll" respectively.
 Unlike the previous two albums, Satan's Circus did not feature any guest vocalists.
 The album was also released as a limited edition double pack including a live CD, recorded on the Scorpio Rising tour at the Brixton Academy, London.

 Oasis album production

-In late December 2003 Death in Vegas was hired by Oasis to produce some tracks on their sixth album Don't Believe the Truth at Sawmills Studios in Cornwall.
+In late December 2003, the band was hired by Oasis to produce some tracks on their sixth album Don't Believe the Truth at Sawmills Studios in Cornwall.

 Trans-Love Energies

 The band released their fifth studio album, Trans-Love Energies, on 26 September 2011 in the UK.
 The album featured vocals by Katie Stelmanis of Austra and Richard Fearless.

 Transmission

 Death in Vegas's sixth studio album was released on 27 May 2016 on Fearless's Drone Records label, featuring vocals by writer and sex symbol Sasha Grey.
 The former Throbbing Gristle members Chris & Cosey remixed "Consequences of love" - a Transmission song performed and composed by Grey and Fearless - and in 2017 Michael Mayer adapted the Chris & Cosey remix in his DJ-Kicks album.
 Vice described Transmission as an "EBM-inspired romp through the darker edges of the sleazier clubs in the nightlife spectrum".
 In a cameo appearance DJ Harvey plays "Consequences of love" in the rave party at the Grand Palais scene of Mission: Impossible - Fallout.